Tuesday, December 3, 2024

 People will always be news hungry; journalism isn’t going away, Edge argues.
 The news organizations that thrive in the post-print world will be the ones that are able to shift their support base, and revenues, from advertisers to readers.

-The following excerpt from my forthcoming book, Tomorrow’s News: How to Fix Canada’s Media , was published by The Hub on October 16.
+The following excerpt from my forthcoming book, Tomorrow’s News: How to Fix Canada’s Media , was published by The Walrus on November 29.
 Th...